Fitness center injuries are typically caused by negligent

 - Lost financial earnings the victim would have earned if he or she had survived; and

 - Compensation for the loss of companionship, affection, and support.

 A gym may claim you cannot file a lawsuit for damages because they do not want to pay for your injuries or they do not want to file an insurance claim.
-However, even if they gym says they are not liable, you may still be able to file a claim for damages.
+However, even if the gym says it are not liable, you may still be able to file a claim for damages.
 Talk to your attorney about whether you have a claim and if the gym owner may have a defense to your lawsuit.

 There are many defenses available to someone who is sued for damages in a gym accident, including: